esctrionsit/snphub_tutorial/content/Setup/uisetting.md

 # UI Setting

-**Optional**.Sometimes you may want the ui has some default value on the browser.
+**Optional**.Sometimes you may want the UI has some default value on the browser.
 Here is a fast way to set them.
 Just fill the json below, save it as a json file like `ui.json`.
-Then, change the value of **path_UIsetting** in the `config.R` as the path of your own ui setting json.
+Then, change the value of **path_UIsetting** in the `config.R` as the path of your own UI setting json.

 ```json
 {